Chris Mason (ice hockey): Playing career

 In the off-season of 2007, Vokoun was traded to the Florida Panthers for a few draft picks, leaving Mason as the starter for Nashville, alone with backup goaltender Dan Ellis.
 Mason quickly won the first two games, the collective scores of which were 9–1 in favor of the Predators, but then dropped a startling seven straight games.
 Dan Ellis, however, was able to step up for the Predators and win four straight.
 Mason returned to play against the Detroit Red Wings in a 43-save loss.
 The loss was no surprise, but Mason did show that he could effectively remain the Nashville starter, and continued to start for the remainder of his time with the Predators.

 Mason at the 2008 Blues FanFest.
 Mason was traded to the St. Louis Blues in the 2008 off-season.

 On June 20, 2008, Mason was traded by the Predators to the St. Louis Blues for a fourth round draft pick.
 In two seasons as the Blues number one goalie, Mason appeared in career high 61 and 57 games, to post 27 and 30 wins respectively.

 On July 1, 2010, Mason left the Blues and signed a two-year, $3.7 million deal with the Atlanta Thrashers, marking the first time in his NHL career that Mason played for an Eastern Conference team.
 Mason's 2010–11 campaign was a disappointment, as it marked the first time in his career that he posted a GAA above 3.00.
 Following the team's relocation, Mason played out the second season of his contract for the Winnipeg Jets.

 On July 1, 2012, Mason returned for a third stint with the Nashville Predators, on a one-year deal to serve as the team's backup goalie.
 During the lockout shortened 2012–13 season, Mason was unable to recapture his earlier career form posting a career low goals against and save percentage.

 With limited NHL interest at season's end, Mason signed abroad in Italy to a one-year contract with Ritten-Renon of the Elite.A on August 6, 2013.
 After a successful season in Italy, on May 23, 2014, he moved to Germany to sign a one-year contract with the Augsburger Panther of the Deutsche Eishockey Liga (DEL).

 On September 21, 2015, Mason announced his retirement from professional hockey and that he would be joining the Nashville Predators Radio Network as a colour commentator for select games during the 2015–16 season.
+Beginning in the 2017-18 season, Mason became the primary TV commentator for Predators games.